 Finding 42: Lack of effective collaboration with all public-sector stakeholders led to an SPRD that lacks cohesion.
 While all stakeholders are satisfied that they managed to get the SPRD through the formal adoption process, thus unlocking possibilities for BiH to receive significant EU financial assistance, some of them, including FARMA II, consider the SPRD to be largely political and difficult to implement.
 This is due in part to the process through which the policy was developed.
 SPRD adoption was blocked for a long time because of the RS Government's opinion that there was an attempt to transfer authority to the state level through the design and adoption of the SPRD.
-The political deadlock was resolved through the adoption of two Entity-level strategies.
+The political deadlock was resolved through the adoption of the modular principle in the process of designing the SPRD.
+As a result, the document is largely a compilation of two Entity-level strategies.
 As noted by FARMA II staff, getting all stakeholders to agree to a common strategy meant that the SPRD ultimately reflected the existing policies and political interests of a variety of groups.